United Arab Emirates · Close Protection & Executive Security

 Firearms Policy

 Firearms are strictly prohibited for private security in the UAE.
-All close protection is unarmed.
+All close protection is unarmed and relies on avoidance, de-escalation, and extraction.

 Licensing

 Security companies must be licensed by the Security Industry Regulatory Agency (SIRA).
-Individual operators require SIRA certification.
+Individual operators require SIRA certification and training.

 Foreign Operators

 Foreign operators require UAE residency, work permits, and SIRA certification.
-The process is structured but well-established.
+The process is structured and well-established, but it must be completed before any operator works legally.

 Emergency Contacts